 She holds a B.A. in Global Studies from the University of California Santa Barbara and continued her dance training at The Ailey School and Earl Mosley Institute of the Arts.

 Her choreography credits include Off-Broadway Minetta Lane Theater (2016), Macy’s Thanksgiving Day Parade (2015, 2016), Ai Weiwei: The Seed for Brooklyn Museum (2014), TEDx Semester at Sea (2014), Cornell University’s Celebration of Asian American Women (2011), World Expo - USA Pavilion in Shanghai, China (2010) and Amnesty International Arts Festival in Washington D.C.
 (2009).

-She has taught master classes, workshops and seminars at institutions such as Columbia University - Barnard College, Semester at Sea, Yale University, Boston University, Rosie’s Theater Kids (NYC), Do-One (Japan), Jazz DU Funk (China), Mt.
+She has taught master classes, workshops and seminars at institutions such as Semester at Sea, Yale, Boston University, Rosie’s Theater Kids, Do-One (Japan), Jazz DU Funk (China), Mt.
 Holyoke, and Orange County School of the Arts, as well as her alma mater.